Support Small Charities That Align with Values

 Researching Small Charities

 Start by entering your charity focus (and area if apt) at Find That Charity.
-It will bring up the big charities first, but also all the smaller registered ones, for you to peruse.
+It will bring up big charities first, but also smaller registered ones.
+Then look each one up at the government’s Register of Charities.
+This will tell you what their income/expenditure is, and if anyone earns over £60,000.

 Finally, find out if the charity tests on animals.
 Animal Aid has an extensive list (green charities don’t test, and red charities do).